 Aaron has worked as a builder for 15 years.
-He continued to work in this capacity whilst training part time as an osteopath, and has now graduated.
+He continued to work in this capacity while training part time as an osteopath, and has now graduated.
 To maintain his income, he continues to work as a builder.
 He recently worked on an extension for a client who is now in a dispute with him over the cost of the work.
 The client has found out that Aaron is GOsC registered and has raised a concern with the GOsC that Aaron has acted dishonestly in his calculation of costs, has lied to him over when the work will be finished, and has shown a general lack of integrity.
 Aaron considers that this is not an issue for the Osteopathic Practice Standards and is completely separate from his work as an osteopath.

-If Aaron's conduct is found to be dishonest, this would have a damaging effect on public confidence in the profession of osteopathy.
-This is because Aaron's registration as an osteopath does not stop and start depending on what work he is doing.
-While registered as an osteopath, he is a representative of the profession at all times.
-As such, Aaron cannot decide not to uphold the standards of behaviour expected of him as an osteopath just because he was working as a builder at the relevant time.
+If Aaron's conduct is found to be dishonest, this could would have a damaging effect on public confidence in the profession of osteopathy.
+This is because registration as an osteopath does not stop and start depending on what work the osteopath is doing.
+Being registered as an osteopath means being a representative of the profession at all times.
+As such, in this case for example, Aaron would not be able to decide not to uphold the standards of behaviour expected of him as an osteopath just because he was working as a builder at the relevant time.